flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-19-01-08-qq/index.md

       Humanitarian and National Security crisis on our Southern Border.
 Tuesday night at 9:00 P.M.
 Eastern.”

       President Trump announcing a rare national address scheduled for Tuesday night as his team announces he will travel to the U.S. Southern Border on Thursday.
 The partial gov't shutdown enters into its 18th day on Tuesday.
     _key: card-3-f63eb504-9118-4e0b-ad76-42b35d8a62c9
   - order: 3
     body: >-
-      > ‘It’s more than a wall.
-A lot more.’
+      > "It’s more than a wall.
+A lot more."

       Vice President Pence, who's working to negotiate with Democrats, speaking about the White House's request for more than $5B in funding for border